LMS Software Comparison: Questions and Strategies

-We’ve seen many organisations going with the first LMS they find, unaware the system wasn’t designed to use in that industry.
+We’ve seen many organisations going with the first LMS they find, unaware the system wasn’t designed for use in that industry.
 Any supplier worth your money should have a list of the customers they’ve worked with in your industry.
 This will ensure they understand your market needs and be ahead of the innovations and upgrades that meet your industry standards.

 Read case studies and reach out to customer teams to request customer references.
 If you find, for legal or privacy reasons, a supplier cannot release customer information, rephrase the question.
 Ask them the industry their LMS is intended to be used in and some of the successful use cases they can exemplify.